mustang-im/mustang/mobile/docs/build.md

 9. Click New repository secret
 10. Do `base64 -i <file.p12> -o _` and get the value
 11. Create a secret with the value from step 10 and the name `IOS_CERTIFICATE`
-12. Create a secret with `IOS_OWNER_NAME` with the name of the certificate you created in step 1
+12. Create a secret with `IOS_CERTIFICATE_OWNER_NAME` with the name of the certificate you created in step 1
 13. Create a secret with `IOS_CERTIFICATE_PASSWORD` with the password you used when exporting the certificate
 14. Do `base64 -i <file.mobileprovision> -o _` and get the value
 15. Create a secret with the value from step 14 and the name `IOS_PROVISION_PROFILE`